digabi/digabi-os/README.md

 ## License
-This product is based on Debian 9.0 (stretch), and includes software w/ various licenses.
+This product is based on Debian 10.0 (buster), and includes software w/ various licenses.
 For licensing information, see [Debian License information](http://www.debian.org/legal/licenses/).
 Work done by MEB is licensed under GPLv3, except MEB/Digabi logos (included in